auNLP/assignment4-NER-using-LSTMs/assignment_description.md

 This assignment is a bit larger than what you have worked on already and might take some time - both in terms of coding but also in terms of training and experimenting with the LSTM models.

 I have also included a directory for what is called *unit testing* -  a process of checking code to make sure that it's working as expected.
 The pre-implemented tests should pass and that you are welcome to add more tests.
+You can read more here about [testing](https://realpython.com/python-testing/) and [Github workflows](https://docs.github.com/en/actions/using-workflows/about-workflows).

 Please also tick off the boxes if you have completed the task by putting an X in the box in the markdown for this description.

 ## Assignment tasks